NVIDIA/aistore/docs/environment-vars.md

 The corresponding binary choice between StatsD and Prometheus is a **build-time** switch controlled by a single build tag: **statsd**.

-> Generally, the entire assortment of supported build tags is demonstrated by the following `aisnode` building examples:
+> As a side note, the entire assortment of supported build tags is demonstrated by the following `aisnode` building examples:

 ```console
 # 1) no build tags, no debug